 Due to more misunderstandings, these issues magnify as the person with ADHD remains undiagnosed.

 ADHD and emotional regulation are closely linked.
 ADHD affects the brain’s executive functions, including self-control.
-The frontal lobe regulates the amygdala, the emotional center of the brain.
+The frontal lobe regulates the amygdala, the brain’s emotional center.
 In ADHD brains, the line of communication between thinking and feeling is often down.

 When people with ADHD feel their feelings, they do so with their entire being.
 Emotions aren’t just felt; they are felt intensely.
 People invalidate emotions when others express them.
 People with ADHD often hear things like, “You’re so dramatic!”
 These comments can be invalidating.
 When your spouse speaks to them, they drive a deep wedge in the connection.